graveja0/health-care-markets/README.md

 “detect” markets for hospital services.
-A nice feature of this approach is that we can detect markets from two perspectives: the geography (i.e., what ZIP codes tend to send patients to similar hospitals) or the hospital (i.e., what hospitals tend to draw patients from similar ZIP codes?).
+A nice feature of this approach is that we can detect markets from two perspectives: the geography (i.e., what ZIP codes tend to send patients to similar hospitals?) or the hospital (i.e., what hospitals tend to draw patients from similar ZIP codes?).

 We can see in the representation of Philadelphia that the ZIP code geographies tend to cluster around each other–that is, patients from clusters of geographically-proximate ZIP codes tend to use the same hospitals.
-There is a clear separation of certain clusters of ZIP codes, while other ZIP codes (e.g., 19133) straddle different hospital “communities.”
+There is a clear separation of certain clusters of ZIP codes, while other ZIP codes (e.g., 19134s) straddle different hospital “communities.”

 Over the years a [variety of community detection